gagagu/Arduino_FFB_Yoke/README.md

 I am not responsible for any damage to man and machine.
 Be careful when handling electronics and mechanics.
 ### It is not allowed to use my work in a commercial way!
 If you want to use it in an commercial way please contact me.

+## New Hardware version available version 2.0
+JR4 has created a new hardware for this project (many thanks) and the new parts are available [here](https://www.thingiverse.com/thing:6464701)
+The hardware is nearly the same as shown in 1.3.5 but a little different.
+I will update the description soon.

 ### This project is still in development and will be extend constantly.

 It shows how to create a force feedback yoke (and later pedals) for using with Flight Simulator.